h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ~~~
 We will not focus on the visualization of the dataset as a whole, as we have already worked with this dataset.
 But, we are going to take a look at the distribution of our response variables.

-Let’s take a look at the `DELINQUENT,` which is the response of our classification problem.
+Let’s take a look at the `DELINQUENT` column, which is the response for our classification problem.
 ~~~python
 loan_level["DELINQUENT"].table()
 ~~~